herlopez/bl-cloud-v2/README.md

 ## <a name="head_http_communication"></a> HTTP Communication
 #### <a name="head_http_overview"></a> Overview

-Communicating to the Brilliant Labs Cloud can be done threw a **GET** https request, whereas the content of the body is a json string with a given command.
-The primary use case for communicating threw https is for devices that do not have the capabilities of communicating threw a websocket connection.
+Communicating to the Brilliant Labs Cloud can be done through a **GET** https request, whereas the content of the body is a json string with a given command.
+The primary use case for communicating through https is for devices that do not have the capabilities of communicating through a websocket connection.
 The server only accepts connections over SSL.

 **The URL for https requests: **: https://cloud.brilliantlabs.ca/api